Stalham Infant & Junior Curriculum

 We are committed to offering as many high-quality opportunities in sport, music and the creative arts, as our financial capacity allows.

-At Stalham Academy, we offer a curriculum which is broad and balanced and which builds on the knowledge, understanding and skills of all children, whatever their starting points, as they progress through each year group.
+At Stalham, we offer a curriculum which is broad and balanced and which builds on the knowledge, understanding and skills of all children, whatever their starting points, as they progress through each year group.

 The curriculum incorporates the statutory requirements of the National Curriculum and other experiences and opportunities which best meet the learning and developmental needs of all children in our school.